eflautt/ga-data-science/projects/final-projects/01-lightning-talk/readme.md

 ---

-## EVALUATION
+### EVALUATION

-Your project will assessed using the following standards:
+Your project will be assessed using the following standards:

 1. Identify

 #### Rubric: [Click here for the complete rubric](#).

-Your instructors will score each of your technical requirements using the scale below:
+Requirements for these standards will be assessed using the scale below:

     Score | Expectations
     ----- | ------------